 - Was your trip disrupted or delayed?
 Keep a record of all additional expenses incurred.

-- Submit your claim within 30-days of return.
+- Submit your travel insurance claim within 30-days of return.

 This article has been prepared by Tick Travel Insurance.